troeger/corba-example/README.md

 - Run the server with "java -jar server.jar".
 It will print the server IOR to be used by the client.
 - Run the client with "java -jar client.jar <IOR>".

+## Ruby
+- Install R2CORBA, see http://www.remedy.nl/en/r2corba
+- Go into the ./ruby subdirectory.
+- No need to run an IDL compiler
+- Start the server with "ruby server.rb".
+It will print the server IOR to be used by the client.
+- Start the client with "ruby client.rb <IOR>".